Galin-GM/logic-gate-visualisation/README.md

 # VisuLogic - Logic Gate Visualisor

+The project is deployed at [https://galin-gm.github.io/logic-gate-visualisation/](https://galin-gm.github.io/logic-gate-visualisation/)

+Alternatively, the steps below can be followed to run the React app on your local machine.

 ## Prerequisites

 Node.js is required.
 You can check if it is installed by running 'node -v' or 'node --version' in a terminal.
 If it is not installed, you can download it from https://nodejs.org/.